spacetracker-collab/Indian_Family_Of_Four_Carbon_Footprint_Calculator/README.md

 **Genesis of this sheet and Findings**

 We lived in a family of four.
 Mother, Daughter, Father and Grandfather.
-We had a Grandmother but she had less to neglible usage of anything.
-Since, I am well off as compared to the average Indian, our family footprint was 5 times the Indian Footprint of 1.4 Tons per person per year.
+We had a Great-Grandmother but she had less to neglible usage of anything.
+Since, we are well off as compared to the average Indian, our family footprint was 5 times the average Indian Footprint of 1.4 Tons per person per year.

 **Missing Items**